 As the fifth largest economy in the world, with 19 million people who are “employees”, what California employers do influences the whole country.

 In 2005, California took a then progressive regulatory position in terms of requiring employers to prevent sexual harassment in the workplace.
 California passed AB 1825 requiring all employers with 50 or more employees to train their managers in sexual harassment prevention, every other year.
-Emtrain’s VP of Workplace Strategy, Patti Perez, served on the California regulatory agency that drafted the regulations implementing that rule and Patti co-authored those AB 1825 training regulations that still impact all California employers.
+Emtrain’s former VP of Workplace Strategy, Patti Perez, served on the California regulatory agency that drafted the regulations implementing that rule and Patti co-authored those AB 1825 training regulations that still impact all California employers.